senthilva/EVA6/1cycleLR_cifar10/readme.md

-# 1 Cycle LR for CIFAR 10
+# Super convergence using 1 Cycle LR for CIFAR 10

 The goal here is to write a custom ResNet architecture for CIFAR10 to achive 90+ accuracy in less than 24 epochs using 1 cycle LR strategy